-This one day course is designed to assist those on site who have responsibility for supervising temporary works.
+This one day Temporary Works Supervisor course is designed to assist those on site who have responsibility for supervising temporary works.

-This course complements the Temporary Works Co-ordinator Training Course (TWCTC) and is designed to provide training for those undertaking the role of Temporary Works Supervisor as defined in BS 5975:2008+A1:2011(referred to hereafter as ‘BS 5975’)
+This course complements the Temporary Works Co-ordinator Training Course (TWCTC) and is designed to provide training for those undertaking the role of Temporary Works Supervisor as defined in BS 5975:2019+A1:2011(referred to hereafter as ‘BS 5975’).